OliverHennhoefer/awesome-multiple-hypothesis-testing/README.md

 <a id="robertson23">[Robertson2023]</a> Robertson, D. S., Wason, J. M. S., & Ramdas, A. (2023). **Online multiple hypothesis testing**.
 Statistical science : a review journal of the Institute of Mathematical Statistics, 38(4), 557–575.

 <a id="robertson19">[Robertson2019]</a> Robertson DS, Liou L, Ramdas A, Karp NA (2022). **onlineFDR: Online error control**.
 R package 2.12.0.

+<a id="puoliväli2020">[Puoliväli2020]</a> Puoliväli T, Palva S, Palva JM (2020): **Influence of multiple hypothesis testing on reproducibility in neuroimaging research: A simulation study and Python-based software**.
+Journal of Neuroscience Methods 337:108654.

+<a id="seabold2010">[Seabold2010]</a> Seabold, Skipper, and Josef Perktold. **“statsmodels: Econometric and statistical modeling with python.”** Proceedings of the 9th Python in Science Conference.
+2010.

 <a id="ramdaszrnic2018">[RamdasZrnic2018]</a> Ramdas, A., Zrnic, T., Wainwright, M.J., & Jordan, M.I.
 (2018). **SAFFRON: an adaptive algorithm for online control of the false discovery rate**.
 International Conference on Machine Learning.